-- 37. Collection of leaves, winter twigs & fruit of 10 trees (identify name of tree, date of collection, county, habitat) - 38.
-Collection 10 kinds of tree seeds (Include name of tree, means of seed dispersal, desirable seedbed conditions, date and place of collection) - 39.
-15 different leaf prints (labeled according to species) - 40.
+Collection of leaves, winter twigs & fruit of 10 trees (identify name of tree, date of collection, county, habitat)

+- 38. Collection 10 kinds of tree seeds (Include name of tree, means of seed dispersal, desirable seedbed conditions, date and place of collection) - 15 different leaf prints (labeled according to species) - 40.
 Biltmore and height estimating stick or log scale stick - 41.
-Chart or diagram showing the annual life

-- history of a tree

-- 42. Display tree ailments and suggested cure

-- 43. Collection of 10 lumber specimens of native trees (label with name of wood properties, uses and date and place of collection)

-- 44. One pint of maple syrup

-- 45. Exhibit on managing woodlands

-- 46. Exhibit on Christmas tree production

-- 47. Any other forestry exhibit
+Chart or diagram showing the annual life history of a tree - 42.
+Collection of 10 lumber specimens of native trees (label with name of wood properties, uses and date and place of collection) - 44.
+One pint of maple syrup - 45.
+Exhibit on managing woodlands - 46.
+Exhibit on Christmas tree production - 47.
+Any other forestry exhibit